JanineAmelie/neen-HTML5-template/README.md

   - index.html
   - style.css
+  - script.js
   - folder structure for ready folder copy pasting.

 ### Features:
 ----
- - Organized sections in the <head>
+ - Organized sections in the head.
  - CSS has media queries ready for responsive development!  and a debug class for checking where those pesky paddings went.
  - JS src at the bottom.